sinan0310/WRF-CMORizer/README.md

 ```

 > Performance:<br>
-> - Wall clock runtime on JURECA-DC with 128 cores per compute node, 79 variables (most of CORDEX-FPSCONV variable list), single year, hourly data processing: **about 5-5.5h**; memory usage is aon average about **42GB RAM**.<br>
+> - Wall clock runtime on JURECA-DC with 128 cores per compute node, 79 variables (most of CORDEX-FPSCONV variable list), single year, hourly data processing: **about 5-6.5h**; memory usage is on average about **42GB RAM**.<br>
-> - Because the different types of variables have different procssing times (CAPE and CIN take the longest, pressure level the 2nd longest, then surface variables, and min/max variables, where no processing is to be done and which are on a daily basis only), the CPU load throughout the runtime varies and becomes somewhat inefficient towards the end.<br>
+> - Because the different types of variables have different procssing times (CAPE and CIN take the longest, pressure level the 2nd longest, then surface variables, and min/max variables, where no processing is to be done and which are on a daily basis only), the CPU load throughout the runtime varies and becomes somewhat inefficient towards the end, yet still CPU load is about 88% on average.<br>
 > - To shorten the processing time, CAPE and CIN are calculated on a monthly basis and then concatenated to yearly files.
+> - The runtime varies depending on from where data are read on JURECA-DC, scratch-based data I/O is about 1h faster than largedata I/O.

 In general the pCMORizer can work on any data granularity (yearly, monthly, sub-monthly) and input data time span.
 Data are always sorted into the output file to where they belong.
 If a shorter timespan is desired then the input data, then the input data outside this timespan is ignored.

-**Operating mode 1 is considered the most efficient for v1.0.0.**
+*Operating mode 1 is considered the most efficient for v1.0.0.*

 ##### Operating mode 2: Single type of variable set, two domains, one year per node